 Per UWS Chapter 18.11(6b), persons present in any class, lecture, laboratory, orientation, examination, or other instructional session shall be enrolled and in good standing or shall have the consent of an authorized university official or faculty member to be considered legally present.

-Students who drop a course after the 10th instructional day of the term will be charged a drop fee of $45 per course.
+Students who drop a course after the drop period (e.g. 10th day of the fall or spring semester) will be charged a drop fee of $45 per course.
 Drop fees will be billed to the student's account.
+The course will be recorded on the student's transcript with a notation of withdrawn.
+Full-semester length courses may be dropped through the tenth week.

-For courses meeting less than a semester (e.g., summer), the deadline to drop with the notation of withdrawn is as follows:
+For courses meeting less than a semester, the deadline to drop with the notation of withdrawn is as follows:

 |Course Length||Drop Deadline|